DevUP-Solutions/devup-solutions.github.io/_posts/2022-08-12-apimanagement-to-logicapps-no-payload.markdown

 ---
 layout: post
-title:  "Issue: APIM sending requests to LA with no payload"
+title:  "Issue: Logic App recieves no payload from Api Management"
-date:   2022-08-04 11:25:18 +0200
+date:   2022-08-12 12:00:00 +0200
-categories: apim issues
+categories: logicapps issues
 tags: [API Management, Integration, Logic Apps, Issues]
 comments: true
 ---

 Our Logic Apps that was behind API Management suddenly started to recieve empty payloads after our instance got the [July, 2022 release](https://github.com/Azure/API-Management/releases/tag/release-service-2022-07).
-We started an ticket and found out the following.
+We started an ticket with Microsoft Support and found out the following.

 ## Issue
-When APIM recieves forwards a message to the backend it does so after process the *inbound policies* if it at this point hasen't read the full payload and are not sure that the **Content-Length** header equals the actual payload length.
-It will add a new header when sending the request to the backend **Transfer-Encoding** and here is where it starts to be problem.
-The [Logic App trigger dosen't support chunking](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-handle-large-messages), so it ends up triggering the run with an empty payload.
+When Api Management forwards a message to the backend it does so when reaching the **backend** section of the **policies**, nothing new there.
+But as soon as this section starts there is a short period of time where apim starts reading the request and if it's not read when this "short period" of time is done.
+It will not wait (performance improvement) but will start sending chunked messages to the backend.
+This shown by the backend start reciving requests's with the header **Transfer-Encoding** added.
+Here is where it starts to be a problem if you have Logic apps as backends.
+Since the [Logic App trigger dosen't support chunking](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-handle-large-messages), so it ends up triggering the run as expected but with an empty payload.

 Example output of the trigger action on Logic Apps, with the **Transfer-Encoding** header and no **body** property.
 {% highlight json %}